markach151/LinuxFilePermissions/README.md

 The following code block shows how I use Linux commands to evaluate the existing permissions relating to a specific directory in the file system.

 The first line of code displays the command I entered, and the remaining lines display the output.
 The _ls _command with the _-la_ option displays permissions to files and directories, including hidden files.
-The output of my command indicates that there is one subdirectory named _drafts_, one hidden file named _.project_x.txt_, and four other project files.
+The output of my command indicates that there is one subdirectory named _drafts_, one hidden file named <code><em>.project_x.txt</em></code>, and four other project files.
 The 10-character string in the far left column represents the permissions set on each file or directory.

 ## Describe the permissions string